Curling in Australia

 National Level

 Typically Australia holds two different National Championships in Naseby, New Zealand at the Maniototo Indoor Curling Rink where there is dedicated Curling ice.
-Check out the ACF’s “Upcoming Events” webpage for what’s happening.
+Check out Curling Australia’s “Upcoming Events” webpage for what’s happening.
 Let your local club organisers know if you are interested in competing in Nationals.
 Juniors (under 21) can compete in open divisions for Men, Women, Mixed, Mixed Doubles or Junior-specific disciplines such as Junior Men and Junior Women.
 Read the Eligibility and Selection document to better understand what opportunities are available.

 International Level

 Each year there are two World Junior events – a World Junior Curling Championships and World Junior B Curling Championships (similar to an A & B event with the top 2 teams from the Junior B event moving up to compete in the “A” event and the bottom 2 ranked teams from the “A” event being relegated to the Junior B event).
 Australia has only competed in the World Junior B Curling Championships.
 See results here on our webpage.
-In previous years, the WCF has provided junior (under 21) funding for flights (all flight costs and itineraries must be submitted via the ACF Secretary and pre-approved by the WCF).
+In previous years, the WCF has provided junior (under 21) funding for flights (all flight costs and itineraries must be submitted via Curling Australia’s Company Secretary and pre-approved by the WCF).

 International Competitions Open to All